 Daniel Brendan Lynch

-I am interested in the convergence of Southerners and Californios in Southern California from the start of the Mexican American War through the Civil War Era.
-The United States defeated both Mexico and the Confederacy within twenty years, expanding national power in the West while reasserting it in the South.
-In the far corner of the Southwest, two influential groups mediated Southern California's incorporation into the Union: migrants from American slave states and local Latinos of the landholding class.
-Guided by similar seigniorial ideals, Southerners and Californios joined forces in a political faction known as the Chivalry and forged hybrid hierarchies of race, class and gender in the region.
-Their experience has much to teach us about the possibilities of intercultural cooperation in a dynamic period of imperial expansion, sectional conflict and national Reconstruction.
+Southern California Chivalry: My dissertation focuses on the convergence of male Southerners and Californios in greater Los Angeles from the start of the Mexican American War through the Civil War Era.
+The United States defeated both Mexico and the Confederacy within twenty years, expanding national power in the West while confirming it in the South.
+In the far corner of the Southwest, two influential groups of men worked together to mediate Southern California's incorporation into the Union: migrants from the antebellum South and the local rancheros of Alta California.
+Guided by similar seigniorial ideals regarding masculine honor, land ownership and social order, Southerners and Californios joined forces in a political faction known as the Chivalry.
+They pushed for territorial separation from the rest of the state; coordinated vigilante activity; and forged hybrid hierarchies of race, class and gender in a complex multiethnic society.
+Their experience illustrates some of the possibilities of intercultural cooperation in a dynamic period of imperial expansion, sectional conflict and national reconstruction.

 Founder, LA Writing Group: Our goal is to provide a positive and constructive environment for scholars to share their work related to Los Angeles and Southern California.
-The idea for the group came out of a USC-UCLA graduate seminar on Los Angeles co-taught by Dr. Eric Avila and Dr. William Deverell, and group members currently include doctoral students and postdocs from UCLA and USC as well as UCSB, UCSD, UCR, the University of Minnesota and the University of Washington.
-Scholars in any discipline and at any stage beyond their B.A. are welcome to join.
+Scholars in any discipline and at any stage beyond their BA are welcome to join.
 We meet at the Huntington Library in San Marino.
-Contact me to find out about our next meeting.

 Grants and Awards